 Texas Star Roofing in Plano is your go-to local roofer, specializing in residential and commercial roof repair, roof replacement, and roof maintenance.
 We hire only the best roofing contractors to install your roof, and we take pride in our work.
 In our ongoing blog series on roof pitch, today we’ll examine which roofing materials go best with different roof pitches.
 This is important as some roofing materials are more suited than others.
 Contact us today for your free roof inspection or roof estimate!

 Most homes, businesses, and offices have medium-pitched roofs installed.
-Medium-pitched roofs can handle virtually any roofing material, from metal and slate to shingles and clay tiled roofs.
+Medium-pitched roofs can handle virtually any roofing material, from metal and slate to shingles and clay-tiled roofs.
 They disperse snow and rainfall adequately and are fairly easy to inspect and repair.
-Traditional and popular asphalt shingles dominate this slope of roof.
-Wood and slate roofs also do well on medium-pitched roofs, but don’t do well on the lower end of the slope spectrum as they are more susceptible to leaking than other roofing types because they do not lock together as tightly as other types of shingle roofing materials.
+Traditional and popular asphalt shingles dominate this slope of the roof.
+Wood and slate roofs also do well on medium-pitched roofs but don’t do well on the lower end of the slope spectrum as they are more susceptible to leaking than other roofing types because they do not lock together as tightly as other types of shingle roofing materials.

 While architecturally stunning (think Victorian-era angled homes), high-pitch roofs are difficult to install, difficult to maintain, and difficult to inspect.
 Thus, they are more expensive all around.
 Tiles on very steep roofs tend to rattle around and are not recommended.
 Asphalt roofing materials are the most commonly found on steep-sloped roofs.
 Fiberglass or organic materials are now commonly found within composite asphalts.
 You can use wood shakes and shingles on high-pitch roofs as well.